China’s building sales

 The construction sector accounts for more than half of China’s steel demand.
 There are several Chinese real estate sector indicators that investors can track.
 In this part of the series, we’ll analyze the recent trend in China’s building sales.
 The data were released on June 12 by the National Bureau of Statistics of China.

 Building sales increase

 More building sales in China are positive for the global steel industry.
-The construction industry uses steel products produced by companies such as Nucor (NUE) and Steel Dynamics (STLD).
-More sales for steel companies translate into increased demand for iron ore.
+The construction industry uses steel products like rebar, decks, and joists.
+Nucor (NUE), Steel Dynamics (STLD), and Gerdau (GGB) are leading rebar suppliers in the United States.

 Real estate prices have also been on a steady decline in China.
 A combination of lower property prices and cheaper credit are possible reasons for the increase in building sales.